 Table 4 reports estimates of Equation 7 using the sample of all countries.
 The table is organized into three blocks of columns referring to estimates for each of the parameters of interest in the Phillips curve using a variety of methods.
 The column ALL-OLS uses panel fixed effect estimates using the float and the peg subpopulations (the subpopulation of floats is too small to provide reliable estimates), the column Peg-OLS uses panel fixed effects but using the subpopulation of pegging economies, and the column Peg-IV uses panel IV with fixed effects using the subpopulation of pegs.
-The reason for these three alternatives is to show that OLS estimates based on the entire population or the subpopulation of pegs.
+The reason for these three alternatives is to show that OLS estimates based on the entire population or the subpopulation of pegs are very similar to each other.
+However, the instrument only operates for the subpopulation of pegs.
 Hence the third column of each block is meant to display the attenuation bias of OLS v IV estimation.